HaochenZ11/VLA-3D/README.md

 ![Alt text](/figures/language_generation_diagram.png?raw=true "Language Generation Diagram")

-The table below shows the number of different types of statements.
+The table below shows the number of different types of statements with synonyms included.
 Note that the statement types are not necessarily mutually exclusive with each other.

 | Statement Type | Total Statements |
 |----------|-------------|